 Public bodies are subject to FOIA.
-The judiciary is not subject to FOIA, but court records and proceedings generally are open to the public.
-Circuit Court Clerk's offices are part of the judicial branch and are, therefore, not subject to FOIA.
+The judiciary is not subject to FOIA, but court records and proceedings generally are open to the public under other Illinois laws.

 Who can file a FOIA request?

 Anyone.
 Any person, group, association, corporation, firm, partnership or organization has the right to file a FOIA request to any state or local public body, including any city, township or county office.